ibrahimois/conway-game-life/Readme.md

 it started with a grid of 25 * 25 and a built glider at top left corner.

-to run clone it using:
+to run the program, clone the repo using:
 ```console
 git clone https://github.com/ibrahimois/conway-game-life.git
 ```